Case Study: Ashmore Subfloor Termite Nest

 What does a termite nest look like?
 Termite nests come in different shapes and sizes.
 Some are easy to identify because they exist in the trees around your home.
 Others are subterranean, and hence they’re going to be harder to find.
 The Australian Museum outlines five main types of termite nests:

-The most common termite nest here in South East Queensland are those of the Subterranean termite.
+The most common termite nest here in South East Queensland are those of the subterranean termite.
 As the name would suggest they build their nest underground, in the soil where the moist warm conditions are ideal to their survival.
 These are also the trickiest to identify.
+The most common nest is therefore the subterranean nest.

-You might not always spot a nest around your property but here on the Gold Coast there is a very high chance there are termites active nearby.
+Even if you don’t see a nest on or near your property, here on the Gold Coast there is a very high chance there are termites active nearby.
 Termites can travel and live underground, moving hundreds of metres to and from the termite nest.

 Richard’s experience shows that there is almost always some termite activity in every home on the Gold Coast.
 We recommend you get a professional inspection done.
 Even professional inspectors can miss signs of termites.
 (See Signs Of Termites Other Inspectors Missed.)
 These so-called professionals have more experience than the average person, so you should trust your own ability to spot termites.
 Also, an experienced termite inspector like Richard will show you have to reduce your risk around your home.